HeWhoShallNotBeMentioned/Tetris_React_Hooks/README.md

 ## Description

 _{ This project is part of the cirriculum offered by FreeCodeCamp.com.
 I did it to learn more about React Hooks.
-Here is link to the video of discussing the project. }_
+Here is link to the video of discussing the project: https://www.youtube.com/watch?v=ZGOaCxX8HIU&t }_

 ## Setup/Installation Requirements